MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 <a name="catboost-models"></a>
 **Code:** [**CatBoost Models**](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/catboost_models.ipynb)

 I began by using grid search cross-validation to find the best parameters for the CatBoost models, however the size of the dataset proved a major challenge, both in terms of memory and computational power.
-My solution was to use a smaller subset of the dataset during the grid search to gain an intuition for possible best parameters for the larger dataset.
+My solution was to use a smaller subset of data during the grid search to gain an intuition for possible best parameters for a model training on the larger dataset.
 During cross-validation, it became clear that deeper trees performed well, however, to keep the timeline of this project reasonable, I limited the depth of the trees to 10.
 The final parameters and structure of the models are as follows:

 **Health State CatBoost Model:**
 - learning rate: 0.1